Roberto Poletti: Political career

 In February 2006, Roberto Poletti accepts the nomination for election to the Federazione dei Verdi and he became a member following the resignation of Carlo Monguzzi.
 He was a member of the Committee on Culture, Science and Education and a member of the House Foreign Affairs Committee.
 In the Chamber of Deputies collides with the Verdi and he reports to the public the internal scandals internal of the Parliament.
 On 30 October 2007 he joined the group the Sinistra Democratica, to prevent it from melting.

-On February 3, 2008, he announcing on live TV that will leave the Chamber of Deputies publicly declaring to be ashamed of earning a salary so generous without being able to do anything in Parliament.
-So then, he writes a series of scandal investigations for the newspaper Libero.
+On 3 February 2008, he announced on live TV that he will leave the Chamber of Deputies publicly declaring to be ashamed of earning a salary so generous without being able to do anything in Parliament.
+So then, he wrote a series of scandal investigations for the newspaper Libero.

-The Return in Telelombardia and Antenna 3
+Return in Telelombardia and Antenna 3

 From 2008 he holds a regular column in the newspaper every day on Libero, and he returned to TV working again for the political programs on Antenna 3 and Telelombardia.